 What are the symptoms of anthrax?

-There are three types of anthrax infections in humans.
+There are four types of anthrax infections in humans.

 Cutaneous (skin-derived) anthrax

 Cutaneous anthrax accounts for 95 percent of anthrax cases and occurs when the bacterium enters a cut or abrasion on the skin.
 Typically, the infection occurs through handling the wool, hide, leather, or hair of animals infected with anthrax.
-The anthrax skin infection in humans begins as a raised itchy bump that resembles an insect bite.
-Then, 1 to 2 days later, the bump develops into a painless lesion or ulcer with a characteristic black area in the center.
-The lymph glands in nearby area may swell.
+The anthrax skin infection in humans begins as a raised itchy bump that looks like an insect bite.
+Then, one to two days later, the bump develops into a painless lesion or ulcer with a characteristic black area in the center.
+The lymph glands in nearby areas may swell.
 If left untreated, about 20 percent of individuals with cutaneous anthrax die.
 However, deaths are rare with appropriate antimicrobial therapy.

-Intestinal anthrax occurs after eating contaminated meat and results in an acute inflammation of the small intestinal tract.
+Intestinal anthrax occurs after eating contaminated meat and results in an acute (severe) inflammation (swelling) of the small intestinal tract.
 This is very uncommon in the United States.
-Initial symptoms include nausea, loss of appetite, and fever followed by abdominal pain, vomiting of blood, and severe diarrhea.
+Initial symptoms include nausea, loss of appetite, and fever, followed by abdominal pain, vomiting of blood, and severe diarrhea.
 Death occurs in 25 percent to 60 percent of individuals infected with intestinal anthrax.

-Inhalational anthrax is extremely rare but can occur if someone breathes anthrax spores, which are kicked up into the air by mail sorting machines or released through a bioterrorist act.
+Inhalational anthrax is extremely rare, but can occur if someone breathes anthrax spores, which are kicked up into the air by mail-sorting machines or released through a bioterrorist act.
 The anthrax spores are inhaled into the lungs.
-The initial symptoms may be nonspecific cold, sore throat, or flu (without the muscle aches) symptoms, but after a few days, the symptoms may progress to severe breathing problems and shock and spread into the central nervous system..
+The initial symptoms may be nonspecific cold, sore throat, or flu (without the muscle aches) symptoms, but after a few days, the symptoms may advance to severe breathing problems and shock and spread into the central nervous system.
 Inhalation anthrax is often fatal without early recognition and treatment.